 8) Connect with others who have spent time abroad.
 There will be plenty of people who express concern or even criticize you for considering sending your son or daughter abroad no matter what the circumstances might be.
 Rather than get bogged down by their fear, seek out those who are encouraging and have actually been abroad!

 This is extremely important.
 Many, many families have told me that they just never thought they could pull it off and really gave up trying until they happened to meet someone who had done something similar to what they were considering.
 Being able to talk to those who have overcome their own fears and gone on to have a great experience is the best way to move forward if you’re sitting on the fence.

 9) Read books and blogs on the subject of going abroad.
 Do a blog search on countries you are interested in.
 You’ll find plenty of people who are studying, volunteering, working and carving out whole new lives in new places!

 And don’t think you have to pay for a pricey package in order to spend time in another country.
 There are a lot of inexpensive ways (and reasonably-priced destinations) to get the experiences your son or daughter needs to gain intercultural fluency.

 If you need more information on how to handle the details (choosing a location or program, transferring credits, preparing for college admissions, finding work), I offer this shameless plug for my book!
 It includes a lot of useful tips and some very honest stories from students and parents about spending time abroad in various ways.
-You can order a copy of The New Global Student for yourself here.
+You can order a copy of The New Global Student.

 Thank you so much for being a bold and loving parent!
 All kids need an informed advocate and wise mentor, and I applaud you for taking the time to learn about the many options for a thrilling, fulfilling and outrageously relevant global education.